-This personal record of visits also includes Urban Exploration of the more recent past, of derelict and abandoned buildings, military installations and defences from WW2, industrial and religious structures, as well as evidence of earlier history.
-Local connections to past trade and leisure activities are seen along the way, together with various oddities still to be found in town and countryside...monuments, decaying machinery, old street furniture and other charming curiosities.
+This is a personal record of discovering many of these delightful remains, from the more dramatic of them - Stonehenge, castles and cathedrals, for instance - to the more prosaic and easily overlooked, such as the vernacular architecture and the connection between local buildings to the landscape.
+It also includes Urban Exploration of the more recent past, of derelict and abandoned buildings, military installations and defences from WW2, industrial structures, as well as evidence of earlier history.
+Past trade and leisure activities are seen along the way, together with various oddities still to be found in town and countryside...monuments, decaying farm machinery, old street furniture and other charming curiosities.

 Most places visited are in and around East Devon and West Dorset, but also include some from elsewhere in Britain.
-The continuing quest will see many additions and on-going updates to this site, as well as further inclusion of previous visits from the last few years, so please keep looking...and I hope you enjoy the journey.
+The continuing quest will see further discoveries, more additions and updates to articles and later photos, as well as the inclusion of previous visits from the last few years.
+However, these will now be on my blog (see notice below).
+And I hope you enjoy the journey.

 26th Oct 2017

 COPYRIGHT: Please note that all text and photographs are the copyright of Eileen Wright, and should not be copied, downloaded or used without the owner's express permission.
 Contact for permission may be made through the website (details on the page About Me).
 DISCLAIMER: I do not advocate visits to places other than those where the public are allowed.
 Any trespassing or visits to potentially dangerous sites are therefore at your own discretion and you will be responsible for any subsequent problems encountered.